bacontime/blog-mirror/art/isomorphic.md

-Ignoring rotations, reflections, and translations, and treating a shift in octave as the 'same note', we only need to consider the 28 cases where y is between 0 and 6 inclusive, and x is between 0 and y inclusive.
+Ignoring rotations, reflections, and translations, and treating a shift in octave as the 'same note', we only need to consider the 28 cases where α is between 0 and 6 inclusive, and β is between 0 and α inclusive.

 Of these 28 possibilities, only 15 cover all 12 notes.
 The other 13 possibilities are missing at least half of the notes.